 <title>This is the text that appears in the top of the window</title>

-While this is what a title tag looks like in Google search:
+While this is what it looks like in Google search:

 Limit Titles To 59 Characters

-Google only displays the first 50-60 characters of a title tag, so it’s important to make the most of the room you have.
+Google only displays the first 50-60 characters of a title tag, so make the most of the room you have.

-Include keywords in your titles that relate to your industry as well as the contents of the page itself.
+Include keywords in your titles that relate to your industry as well as the contents of the page.

 Make Your Titles Enticing

-A Title Tag stuffed full of keywords does not guarantee success.
-Instead, focus on making your Title Tags enticing for users as well as Google.
+A Title Tag stuffed with keywords doesn’t guarantee success, so make them enticing for users as well as Google.
 Instead of ‘How To Market Your Business’, try ‘5 PROVEN Ways To Market Your Business Online’.
 I know which one I’d click on!

 Make Each Title Unique

-When writing your title, aim to be brief yet descriptive, with a unique Title Tag for each page on your website.
-If you’re stuck for ideas, you can use one of the templates I’ve outlined below.
+Aim to be brief yet descriptive, with a unique Title Tag for each page on your website.
+If you’re stuck for ideas, use one of the templates I’ve outlined below.

 Mention Your Location

-If your business operates within a given country, city or region, tell search engines and users about this!
+If your business operates within a country, city or region, tell search engines and users!

 Business Name | Keyword Phrase | Keyword Phrase